phonopy/phono3py/doc/pypolymlp.md

 ## Convergence with respect to dataset size

 In general, increasing the amount of data improves the accuracy of representing force constants.
-Therefore, it is recommended to check the convergence of the target property as the dataset size grows.
-Lattice thermal conductivity is a convenient property to monitor when assessing convergence with respect to the number of supercells in the training dataset.
+Therefore, it is recommended to check the convergence of the target property with respect to the number of supercells in the training dataset.
+Lattice thermal conductivity may be a convenient property to monitor when assessing convergence.

 ## Parameters for developing MLPs